Reviews You Can Rely On

 Credit: Natalie Kafader

 Cleaning the brush roller was the most troublesome part of maintaining this vacuum.
 It is not removable, requiring manual removal of pet hair and wrapped human hair.
-I had to cut the hair, spin the brush, and pull on the severed sections to clean it.
+We had to cut the hair, spin the brush, and pull on the severed sections to clean them.

 eureka powerspeed - the biggest maintenance issue is the non-removable brush roller and...